ArchieLai/portfolio/README.md

 This is a portfolio of my works on architectural design.
 It is a Next.js project utilizing MUI and deployed to Github Pages via Github Actions.

 * Website: https://archielai.github.io/portfolio/
-* Project project: https://hackmd.io/@archielai/HJi3xJzqa (Traditional Chinese)
+* Project note: https://hackmd.io/@archielai/HJi3xJzqa (Traditional Chinese)

 ## Getting Started
 ### 1. Installations